Slackadays/Clipboard/README.md

     </a>
 </p>

-The Clipboard project is an easy-to-use terminal clipboard manager with tons of useful features and _gorgeous_ eye candy.
+The Clipboard project is a seriously easy-to-use terminal clipboard manager with tons of useful features and _gorgeous_ eye candy.

-That's nice.
-But we did even better.
+That's nice, but we did even better.

 Clipboard is _<ins>your</ins>_ time and effort saver to use **anytime**, and **anywhere**.
 Have a psychic partner with a perfect memory always by your side.
 Cut, copy, paste, add, remove, and make note of **anything** that dares lay in your terminal at the mere press of a button.
 You'll be reclined back on a sunny beach in the Caribbean sipping a succulent papaya smoothie with the love of your life in your caress in no time.
 Ok, so maybe that last part won't actually happen, but you get the idea: